MarcusWebDev/the-amiibo-library/README.md

 # The Amiibo Library

-This is the front end for The Amiibo Library website found at amiibolibrary.com.
+This is the front end for the Amiibo Library, which is a web app for managing your collection of amiibos.

+The web app can be found at amiibolibrary.com.

 ## How to use